RestComm/sip-presence-service/README.txt

 - XDMS (XML Document Management Server)
 - PS (Presence Server)
-- RLS (Resource List Server) <not available yet>
+- RLS (Resource List Server)

 ----> REQUIREMENTS:

-The XDMS and PS depends on the Mobicents Http-Servlet and SIP11 RAs.
+The XDMS and PS depends on the Mobicents Http-Servlet and SIP11 JAIN SLEE RAs.
 You need to deploy those RAs prior to the installation of
 the servers.

-IMPORTANT, at the moment the XDM is not compatible with JDK 1.6!

 ----> CONFIGURATION: